extigy/2D-GP/README.md

 # Introduction
 2D-GP is a FORTRAN project designed to numerically solve the Gross-Pitaevskii equation (GPE) in two dimensions (2D).
-Solving the GPE allows for qualitatively accurate simulations of Bose-Eintein Condensates at zero temperature.
+Solving the GPE allows for qualitatively accurate simulations of Bose-Eintein Condensates (BECs) at zero temperature.

 ### Numerical Methods
 2D-GP solves the GPE using 4th order Runge-Kutta time stepping on a grid of points with regular spacing in both the x and y dimensions.
 User defined grid spacing and time step is supported.